ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 	Read more about {@link framework/guides/architecture/core-editor-architecture#commands commands}.
 </info-box>

 We'll pass an object with the title value and the abbreviation value into the command.
-We'll use the {@link module:engine/model/model~Model#insertText `model.insertText()`} method to add the abbreviation to the model, along with the title attribute.
+We'll use the {link module:engine/model/writer~Writer#insertText `writer.insertText()`} method to add the abbreviation to the model, along with the title attribute.
 We'll also need to give it a position of the user's current selection to indicate where to insert our abbreviation.
 Finally, if the user's selection has a range (so it's a letter, word, or a whole text fragment), we'll remove that and replace it with our abbreviation.

 Create a new file `abbreviationcommand.js` in the `abbreviation/` directory.